Reading Time: 7 minutes

 What is Gambling Addiction?

-The following behaviors are all potential signs of gambling addiction:
+The following behaviors are potential signs of gambling addiction:

 You might have a gambling problem if:

 - You feel compelled to keep gambling until you’ve spent your last dollar.
-If you keep bidding until you’ve spent all of your money in an effort to win the money back, or if you up your bets in an effort to win lost money you might have a gambling problem.
+You may keep bidding until you’ve spent everything to win your money back, or you continue increasing bet amounts.

-- You want to stop gambling but you seem always to fall back into a situation that causes you to gamble.
-If you have tried to stop gambling but just can’t seem to stop despite your desire to do better and to stop gambling then you have a problem and need help!
+- You want to stop gambling but can’t.
+You have tried to stop gambling but can’t seem to stop despite your desire to do better and to stop gambling.

 Negative Effects of Gambling Addiction